AGORA (Access to Global Online Research in Agriculture)

 With research output currently booming in Africa, Asia and Eastern European countries, there is great potential for research to be promoted and ‘translated’ through AGORA into innovation across many sectors.
 Even though AGORA is about opening access (AGORA provides access to many full-text resources in Agricultural Research), it is not itself an Open Access initiative; AGORA and Open Access need to be seen as complementary initiatives.

-Click on Access Content on the AGORA home page.
-To search full-text inside AGORA, you can use Summon - AGORA’s Google-like search engine.
+Click on Content Portal tab on the AGORA home page.
+To search full-text inside AGORA, you can use Summon** - AGORA’s Google-like search engine.
 Depending on how vague specific your search is, you’ll be linked directly to scores of resources that match your keywords.
-You will be reminded to Login to AGORA to access full-text and more content.
+You will be reminded to LOGIN to AGORA to access its content.